Danielgimp/05-tilemap-pathfinding/README.md

 # week 8
-## by Rinat Ozkesen and Daniel Gimpelman
+## By Rinat Ozkesen and Daniel Gimpelman

 A project with step-by-step scenes illustrating how to construct a 2D scene using tilemaps, and how to do path-finding using the BFS algorithm.